dancalub/MyRepo/README.md

 # MyRepo
-Practice on commit and push
+Practice on commit and push, practice on process